Cecilia8989/fund_data_analysis/README.md

 ```python
 pip install notebook
 ```
-3. I advice also to install a specific extension of jupyter notebook need also been installed: [jupyter-contrib-nbextensions []](https://pypi.org/project/jupyter-contrib-nbextensions/).
+3. I advice also to install a specific extension of jupyter notebook: [jupyter-contrib-nbextensions ](https://pypi.org/project/jupyter-contrib-nbextensions/).
 This can be done typing on the terminal:

 ```python
 pip install jupyter_contrib_nbextensions